Reactive-Extensions/RxJS/doc/mapping/asyncjs.md

 #### RxJS version ####

 Using RxJS, we can achieve the same results of an array of all of our values by wrapping the `fs.exists` method using our `Rx.Observable.fromCallback` as it only has one result, a `true` or `false` value instead of the usual callback with error and result.
-Then we'lliterate using the `Rx.Observable.for` method, filter the existing files and finally, calling `.toArray()` to get our results as an entire array.
+Then we'll iterate using the `Rx.Observable.for` method, filter the existing files and finally, calling `.toArray()` to get our results as an entire array.

 ```js
 var Rx = require('rx'),